qiangdadi/innetwork-agg-task/readme.md

 copy topofile into ns-3.37

 ## Usage
-After install, you can direct run the jupyter file directly.
+After install, you can run the jupyter file directly.

 ## Todo List
 - [X] install quic-ns3